c-schinner/TurtleSnakeGameApp/README.md

 # Features
 Control a snake's movement to collect food and grow.

 Avoid collisions with walls and your snake's tail.

 Track your score on an interactive scoreboard.

 Experience smooth, real-time gameplay using the Turtle graphics library.

-# Prerequisites
-Python 3.x
-turtle module (standard library)

 # Usage
 1. Make sure you have Python installed.
 You can download it from the official Python website.